 \subsubsection{Pervasive inference for nanotechnology applications}

 Nanotechnology is the field of innovation and research that focuses on creating particles (e.g., devices and materials) in the scale of atoms.
-These particles can be used in multiple domains, such as Nanomedicine that studies new ways of detecting and curing diseases.
-One of the interesting examples of Nanomedicine is the detection of diabetes through analyzing human's breaths.
-In fact, our body chemistry and our breaths change when we are sick, although our noses are not strong enough to detect it.
-More specifically, specific biomarkers are released in case of sickness, giving a huge opportunity to detect the disease just by sniffing out the breath.
-However, a big challenge is faced, as these biomarkers exist at a very low concentration equal to parts-per-million (ppm).
-In the context of diabetes, Acetone is produced such as patients have 2 ppm Acetone concentration, whereas healthy people have only 1 ppm.
-Meaning, the difference of the biomarker concentration between healthy and patients is equal to 1 ppm.
-In order to detect this ppm or even part-per-billion (ppb) in the human breath rather than blood, the design of super-sensitive sensors is mandatory.
-Before nanotechnology, it was not possible to precisely detect such nano concentration.
-Nowadays, intelligent and invisible nano-sensors can be trained to sniff human breath.
-However, reaching the full potential of Nanomedicine (e.g., drug delivery systems and precision cancer medicine) is still yet to be fully realized.
+These particles can be used in multiple domains, such as nanomedicine that studies new ways of detecting and curing diseases.
+One of the interesting examples of nanomedicine is the detection of diabetes through analyzing human's breaths.
+Before nanotechnology, it was not possible to precisely detect nano biomarkers.
+Nowadays, intelligent and invisible nano-sensors can be trained to sniff human breath and analyse the concentration of specific particles.
+Still, reaching the full potential of nanomedicine (e.g., drug delivery systems and precision cancer medicine) is still yet to be fully realized.

 To guarantee that Nano particles achieve the targeted objectives, large amount of data and computational analysis is expected.
 While the traditional techniques opt for an in-depth understanding of biological and chemical knowledge, the AI only requires data training.
 Thus, it is highly interesting to integrate the AI to evaluate and formulate the nanoscale particles \cite{nano1,nano2}.
 However, these particles suffer from small energy capacity that limits their communication with remote devices (e.g., handheld mobiles and computers).
 Hence, the distribution of inference within the nano-sensors can provide localized processing and minimize the data transmission.
 In this context, new partitioning strategies should be envisaged, as the existing ones do not fit the extremely limited computational resources of the particles.
 Particularly, even neuron, spatial, or filter splitting involving numerous multiplications are considered complex tasks.
 Thus, per-multiplication partitioning and the related dependency between millions of nano-participants have to be investigated to ensure the practicality of this futuristic convergence between pervasive AI and nanotechnology.